 If so, please execute a batch file which is written on the Project Wiki (English).
-This batch file creates a temporary directory, copy CMaps in it, run LuaTeX-ja in this directory, and finally delete the temporary directory.
+This batch file creates a temporary directory, copy CMaps in it, run a test file which loads LuaTeX-ja in this directory, and finally delete the temporary directory.

-2.3 Using in plain TFX
+2.3 Using in plain TeX